cstewart86/fpwd/site/content/donate/_index.md

 ---
 title: Donate
 image: /img/hero.jpg
-metaDescription: Lorem ipsum
+metaDescription: >-
+  We're a small charity and rely on the generosity of sponsors to support our work.
+Please consider making a donation to support our work with disabled children.
 ---
 We're a small charity and we rely on the generosity of sponsors to support our work.

-Please consider donating to help our work with disabled children.
+Please consider making a donation to support our work with disabled children.